 Then in the cooler early evening we walked back to Zambia… It was really enjoyable.

 Our usual rule is we only count a country as visited if we’ve overnighted there.
 But we make the rules so we can change them.
-We walked that border crossing in the stinking heat so we earned counting Zimbabwe.
+We walked that border crossing in the stinking heat so we earned counting Zimbabwe in our country tally.

 Click on any photo to enlarge and scroll through